eva4p2/hpe/README.md

 A very important step of transporting a model written in one framework to another framework is done using ONNX.
 OONX is Open Neural Network Exchange through which one can transport a model developed in pytorch to a keras/caffe model and//or vice versa.
 ONNX runtime can also be used to do the inferencing without model conversion to any other framework model.

-Note - This model is to be deployed on AWS lambda using serverless framework but the limitation for AWS lambda is 250 zipped contect.Hence, keeping a pretrained model either in pytorch or ONNX is a challenge.
+Note - This model is to be deployed on AWS lambda using serverless framework but the limitation for AWS lambda is 250 zipped contect.
+Hence, keeping a pretrained model either in pytorch or ONNX is a challenge.
 To resolve this ONNX quantization is used to reduce the size of the pretrained model.
 ```

 # from onnxruntime.quantization import quantize